magento/devdocs/src/release/policy/index.md

 ## PATCH release

-Patch releases are primarily focused on delivering security and high-priority quality fixes to help you keep your sites performing at their peak.
+Patch releases are primarily focused on delivering security, performance, compliance and high-priority quality fixes to help you keep your sites performing at their peak.

 The following guidelines apply to patch releases:

 -  The latest-supported minor release will receive full functional quality fixes and enhancements.
 -  Changes that could break extensions or code compatibility are avoided.
 For example, code written for version 2.2.0 should still work on version 2.2.7.
 -  On an exceptional basis, breaking changes or additional patches or hotfixes may be released to address security or compliance issues and high-impact quality issues.
 On the module level, these are mostly PATCH-level changes; sometimes MINOR-level changes.
--  Patch releases may include new features as long as they are not expected to break other code.
-New feature can be included in core code, as an extension (like Page Builder), or as an independent feature (like Live Search and Product Recommendations).

 ## SECURITY patch release